Your Guide to College Grants

 Similarly, the Teacher Education Assistance for College and Higher Education (TEACH) Grant is designed to help low-income students become teachers, but they must take specific classes in order to get the grant, and they must accept work after graduation in a high-need field, such as:

 - English as a second language

 And rounding out the list of federal grants, the Iraq and Afghanistan Service Grant is specifically designed to assist those students who have lost a parent due to the military action in Iraq or Afghanistan.
 Statistics seem to suggest that many students could benefit from this particular grant.

-Estimated 1,600 children lost a parent in these wars.
+According to Ambulatory Pediatrics, an estimated 1,600 children lost a parent in these wars.

 While federal grants might be plentiful, they aren’t the only source of funds for students in need.
 In fact, there are quite a few state grants that could be helpful.
 For instance, Virginia gives undergraduate grants up to $3,100 and graduate ones up to $1,500.
 In Texas, grants are awarded from $2,400 to $7,400.

 There are also grants that are based on some aspect of a student’s life, such as a student’s: